hybridgroup/cylon-site/source/blog/2015-02-05-using-socketio-with-cylon.html.markdown

 ---
 page_title_show: true
-title: "Using Socket.io with Cylon.js"
+title: "Using Socket.io With The Cylon.js API"
 page_title: Blog
 date: 2015-02-05
 tags: robots socket.io api plugin
 author: Edgar Silva
 active_menu_blog: true
 ---
 In the latest release of Cylon.js, we made a big change to how the built-in API was implemented: we removed the API from the core Cylon.js module.
 Instead, we have implemented a simple plug-in system for API modules.
 This gives several advantages, like a smaller file size for the base `cylon` module if you do not need the API.
-It allows you to only use the interfaces you actually need.
-We have also tried to make it easy to implement new interfaces, just by adding new API plugins.
+It also allows you to only use the interfaces you actually need.

 We currently have two different API plugins to choose from, [cylon-api-http](https://github.com/hybridgroup/cylon-api-http) and [cylon-api-socketio](https://github.com/hybridgroup/cylon-api-socketio).
 The "http/https" API plugin is used to service REST-style API calls into Cylon.js, as well as supporting the [Robeaux](http://robeaux.io) web user interface.